geozi/nodejs-javascript-warehouse-manager/QA-test-plan.md

 ## In Scope

-The project's tests will be unit, integration, and API tests.
+The project's tests will be unit and integration tests.
 Completed tests are noted with ✔, while the pending ones are noted with ⌛.

 ### Unit tests